 ...and, to date, a total of eight Royal Variety Performances.

-Years of working sat next to studio directors at the top of their game, marks Mark out as a sought-after craft editor.
+One of the last of a generation of editors that for years worked sitting next to studio directors at the top of their game, singles Mark out as a sought-after craft editor.

 Experienced in quick turn-around jobs very close to TX

 Has the skillset to finish audio if time or budgets dictate

 Adept with Adobe Photoshop® for advanced mattes and graphics work